 More than a third of American adults have prediabetes, and about 90% of them don’t even know it.
 At this stage, blood sugar is slightly higher than normal and diabetes can often be prevented.
-Drs.
-Timothy Leigh Rodgers, Brittany Bryan, and Dennis H. Baker at Premium Care Internal Medicine offer comprehensive services to help adults of all ages prevent and treat Type 2 diabetes.
+Dr. Brittany Bryanat Premium Care Internal Medicine offers comprehensive services to help adults of all ages prevent and treat Type 2 diabetes.
 If you would like to learn more about diabetes testing and preventive steps you can take, call our office in Santa Barbara, California, or schedule an appointment online.

 A risk factor is any health condition, behavior, or characteristic that increases your chance of developing a disease.
 You can’t change some risk factors, such as a genetic predisposition, but you can control the primary factors that contribute to Type 2 diabetes to lower your chance of developing the disease.

 The risk factors for Type 2 diabetes include:

 You also have a higher risk if you have had a history of gestational diabetes, heart disease, or polycystic ovary syndrome.
 While you can’t change pre-existing risk factors, you can still lower your chance of Type 2 diabetes by avoiding controllable risk factors.

 When you have Type 2 diabetes, your body either doesn’t synthesize enough insulin, or it can’t use the insulin that’s produced, which is called insulin resistance.
 As a result, levels of blood glucose (sugar) stay higher than normal.
 High blood sugar gradually damages your blood vessels and nerves, which leads to serious health problems such as:

 Diabetes doesn’t cause symptoms at first, or the signs are so subtle you may not notice.
 The earliest symptoms may include thirst, frequent urination, hunger, and fatigue.